The Andromeda Breakthrough

 The Andromeda Breakthrough was a 1962 sequel to the popular BBC TV science fiction serial A for Andromeda, again written by Fred Hoyle and John Elliot.

 Plot summary

 Kidnapped by Intel representative Kaufman (John Hollis), John Fleming (Peter Halliday) along with Professor Madeleine Dawnay (Mary Morris) and Andromeda, the artificially constructed female humanoid (Susan Hampshire), are brought to Azaran, a small Middle Eastern country.

 Upon arrival, the group find a duplicate of the machine Fleming designed has been built by Intel.
 After many dangers, Fleming finds both the reason for the original message having been sent and the means to bring the machine under human control.

 Things take a deadly turn when Fleming discovers the politically unstable leader's hope to make use of his and Dawnay's skills and Andromeda's otherworldly abilities...

+One of the final points of the story was the nature of the alien making the signals.
+The alien was eventually revealed to be a creature or intelligence that was shown as static machine or habitat and fed by pipes on its planet.

 Casting

-The title star of the previous serial, Julie Christie, was unavailable owing to other projects.
-As a result, the role was recast with Susan Hampshire succeeding Christie as Andromeda, who survived her fall into the cavern pool.
+The title star of the previous serial, Julie Christie, was unavailable.
+She was recast with Susan Hampshire as Andromeda, who survived her fall into the cavern pool.